 |Microsoft Translator||Epocrates Pharmacopeia|

 |MedCalc – The Professional Medical Calculator||The Sandford Guide to Antimicrobial Therapy|

 |ICD-10 CM Coding Guide||Medscape|

 |Essential Clinical Procedures||Zygote Body 3D Anatomy|

-A vital part of your resume is your career summary.
+A vital part of your resume is your resume summary.
 You want to make a lasting impression on the hiring manager in the best way possible.
-Just like the rest of your resume would be tweaked and adapted to suit the listing or job you are applying for, so too should you adjust your career summary.
+Just like the rest of your resume would be tweaked and adapted to suit the listing or job you are applying for, so too should you adjust your summary profile.
 Customize this section using the keywords and verbs you find in the job listing.
 It requires much work, but it is well worth the hours you put in.

 A word to the wise would be to mimic the terms and phrases in the advertisement.
 This will prove that you are the best fit for the role in question.

 Summary Example 1: